 \section{Discussion}

 Our study provides three main findings.
-First, we developed state-of-the-art NLP methods that are able to detect argumentative paragraphs, can classify traditional types of legal arguments but struggle with some of them, and can identify formalistic versus non-formalistic decisions in Czech Supreme Courts judgments with high accuracy.
+First, even complex, contested legal concept such as formalism can be detected in non-English court decisions using NLP (Bal-F1 of 83.8\%).
 Second, we show that decomposing legal classification tasks and using more explainable, segmented pipelines across model families can improve performance and explainability while reducing compute costs.
-Third, the results refute dominant narratives about judicial formalism in Central and Eastern Europe, particularly the Tale of Two Courts in Czechia.
-We believe that achieving very promising judicial philosophy classification in a non-English setting represents a significant advance for legal NLP and the rising field of computational legal studies.
+Third, the first empirical results weaken dominant narratives about judicial formalism in Central and Eastern Europe, particularly in Czechia.